aspose-email/Aspose.Email-Products/email/en/java/_index.md

      Work With Contact Cards
     </h2>
     <p>
      Aspose.Email for Java allows to manipulate contact card files, also known as VCF or VCard which is a worldwide file format to store and exchange contacts cards.
-Process Outlook contact cards as well as Thunderbird VCards within Java apps.
+It can also process Outlook contact cards as well as Thunderbird VCards within Java apps.
 Using Aspose.Email for Java, you are able to send VCard or VCF files in email, attach VCF to your messages or extract them from emails.
-Also, you can exchange VCard (VCF) files in your way.
+Also, you can exchange VCard (VCF) files in your own way.
 The API allows to edit, create and remove your contact cards.
 You can easily add contact cards support to your application.
     </p>
    </div>
    <div class="col-lg-12">